infinityworks/spike-aws-batch/packer/README.md

 ```

 This will output the newly created AMI details to the console and push the new AMI into the account/region specified in glacier-restore.json.

-The retail-base-infra/variables.ft will then need the new AMI ID to be updated to ensure the glacier-restore resource in retail-base-infra/public.tf used the latest AMI.